 Examples of metrics for each team:

-Regularly evaluate these metrics to identify areas for improvement and ensure both teams are progressing towards their goals.
-It's crucial that the measurement criteria align with each team's incentives to prevent disconnects.
+Regularly evaluate these metrics to identify areas for improvement and ensure both teams are progressing toward their goals.
+The measurement criteria must align with each team's incentives to prevent disconnects.

 Some key steps to get this going: